 crypto_memcmp() returns 0 if it the two memory chunks are the same,

-crypto_zerocmp() returns 0 if every byte of the
+crypto_zerocmp() returns 0 if all bytes of the memory

-memory chunk are zero, -1 otherwise.
+chunk are zero, -1 otherwise.
 They both run in constant time.
+(More

 Warning: encryption alone is not sufficient for security.
 Using Chacha20 directly is therefore discouraged.
 Use authenticated encryption instead.